 “I was initially offered a role that wasn’t quite the right fit as it was away from data and computers, but my managers listened to my concerns and found a role more suited to me,” he said.

-Now, Sam is an analyst in our data management team based in Tunbridge Wells.
+Now, Sam is an analyst in our data management team.
 In his new role, he says he gets to experience the best of both worlds, interacting with the business whilst getting under the skin of the company’s data landscape.